The 9 Best Soccer-Related Super Bowl Commercials — And The Worst One

 The Super Bowl — an annual event where Americans gather to drink beer, eat nachos and watch commercials — is on Sunday.
 The team with the worst fans in America takes on the team with the most bandwagon fans in America.
 It’s gonna be lit.
 Through the years, there have been a number of soccer Super Bowl commercials, mostly utilizing the star power of the sport’s biggest players.
 We've compiled the best.

 This year, a 30-second Super Bowl ad will cost more than $5 million.
 When you’re dropping that kind of cash on a half-minute commercial, you want to make sure you have a global appeal.
 What better way to do so than by including a real football star instead of these helmet-wearing bozos?

-These are the seven best soccer Super Bowl commercials, in no particular order, and the worst-ever soccer Super Bowl commercial.
+These are the nine best soccer Super Bowl commercials, in no particular order, and the worst-ever soccer Super Bowl commercial.

 Best Soccer Super Bowl Commercials

 Taco Bell and Neymar have a lot in common.
 You wouldn’t say either is the best in the world at what they do, but they have so much creativity you love them anyway.
 Neymar and Taco Bell are always trying new things to see what works, whether it’s a Neymar putting a boot on his head or pulling his hand away after acting like he'd help an opponent up, or Taco Bell making a taco with a shell stuffed with cheese or nacho fries.

 While many major corporations have been reluctant to sponsor women’s soccer, Budweiser has fully supported the women, because, damnit, oafish men who gawk at cheerleaders aren’t the only beer drinkers.
 In this 2020 Super Bowl ad, Budweiser features not one but two women’s soccer champions: first the NWSL’s N.C.
 Courage then the Women’s World Cup winning U.S. women’s national team.